-Bahrain had an overall budget deficit of U.S.\$494 million in 2022, as compared to overall budget deficits of U.S.\$2.5 billion in 2021, U.S.\$4.4 billion in 2020, U.S.\$1.8 billion in 2019 and U.S.\$2.4 billion in 2018.
-In the eleven months ended 30 November 2023, the overall budget deficit was U.S.\$1,696 million.
+Bahrain had an overall budget deficit of U.S.\$2.5 billion in 2024, as compared to an overall budget deficit of U.S.\$2.0 billion in 2023, U.S.\$494 million in 2022, U.S.\$2.5 billion in 2021 and U.S.\$4.4 billion in 2020.
 In general, historically, Bahrain has had a higher budget deficit in years where there has been a low oil price environment.
-The average oil price target in the FBP for 2023 and 2024 is U.S.\$60 per barrel.
-Bahrain's budget deficit represented 1% of GDP in 2022, as compared to 6% of GDP in 2021, 13% of GDP in 2020, 5% of GDP in 2019 and 6% of GDP in 2018.
-The reduction in the budget deficit in 2022 was primarily due to an increase in oil and gas revenues as a result of the global increase in oil prices.
+The average oil price target in the 2025/2026 budget is U.S.\$60 per barrel.
+Bahrain's budget deficit represented 5% of GDP in 2024, as compared to 4% of GDP in 2023, as compared to 1% of GDP in 2022, 6% of GDP in 2021 and 12% of GDP in 2020.

 Bahrain's fiscal deficit in past years has resulted in increases in its public debt and debt-to-GDP ratio.
-Total outstanding Government debt (which includes loans from GCC members but excludes borrowings from the CBB) was U.S.\$46.1 billion as at 30 November 2023, as compared to U.S.\$44.5 billion as at 31 December 2022, U.S.\$44.8 billion as at 31 December 2021, U.S.\$39.8 billion as at 31 December 2020, U.S.\$36.1 billion as at 31 December 2019 and U.S.\$33.1 billion as at 31 December 2018.
-The debt-to-GDP ratio was 102.9% as at 30 November 2023, as compared to 100.2% as at 31 December 2022, 114.1% as at 31 December 2021, 114.5% as at 31 December 2020, 93.3% as at 31 December 2019 and 87.5% as at 31 December 2018.
+Total outstanding Government debt (which includes loans/financings from GCC members but excludes borrowings/financings from the CBB) was U.S.\$49.6 billion as at 31 December 2024, as compared to U.S.\$47.6 billion as at 31 December 2023, U.S.\$44.5 billion as at 31 December 2022, U.S.\$44.8 billion as at 31 December 2021 and U.S.\$39.8 billion as at 31 December 2020.
+The debt-to-GDP ratio was 107.7% as at 31 December 2024, as compared to 103.0% as at 31 December 2023, 95.8% as at 31 December 2022, 109.8% as at 31 December 2021 and 111.0% as at 31 December 2020.

-The Kingdom faces significant debt maturities in the coming years, with, as at 30 November 2023, approximately U.S.\$2.0 billion of external debt maturing in 2024, U.S.\$2.4 billion of external debt maturing in 2025 and U.S.\$2.8 billion of external debt maturing in 2026.
+The Kingdom faces significant debt maturities in the coming years, with U.S.\$1.6 billion of external debt maturing in 2025 and U.S.\$2.8 billion of external debt maturing in 2026, as at 31 March 2025.
 The Kingdom has benefited from international financial assistance in the past, in particular from the GCC Development Fund.
-Any material reduction in financial assistance by international donors may increase refinancing risk or affect confidence in the Kingdom's economy.
-Moreover, Bahrain relies on the international capital markets for a substantial portion of its borrowing requirements and is materially impacted by global credit market liquidity conditions, risk premia, especially for emerging markets and global monetary policy conditions.
-If the Kingdom is not able to refinance its debt on favourable terms or at all, it could materially impair the Kingdom's capacity to service its debt.
-Following an extended period of low interest rates, certain central banks, including the U.S. Federal Reserve (with whom the CBB followed suit), the European Central Bank and the Bank of England have raised interest rates multiple times in 2022 and 2023 to combat high inflation, which have led to material increases in Bahrain's borrowing costs.
+Any material reduction in financial assistance by international donors may increase refinancing risk or affect confidence in Bahrain's economy.
+Moreover, Bahrain relies on the international capital markets for a substantial portion of its borrowing/financing requirements and is materially impacted by global credit market liquidity conditions, risk premia, especially for emerging markets and global monetary policy conditions.
+If the Kingdom is not able to refinance its debt or financial obligations on favourable terms or at all, it could materially impair the Kingdom's capacity to service its debt or financial obligations.
+Following an extended period of low interest rates, certain central banks, including the U.S. Federal Reserve (with whom the CBB followed suit), the European Central Bank and the Bank of England raised interest rates multiple times in 2022 and 2023 to combat high inflation, which led to increases in Bahrain's borrowing/financing costs.
+While interest rates were cut by each of these institutions during 2024 in response to a reduction in global inflation, there can be no assurance that interest rates will continue to be reduced or that interest rates will not be raised in the future.